Go to: Clinical Information | Management and Treatment | Equity | Vaccination | Testing | Infection Control

 Testing is also available through the NYC Public Health Laboratory if prior approval is obtained by calling the Provider Access Line at 866-692-3641.
 See Mpox Testing at the NYC Public Health Lab (PDF) for specimen collection and handling guidance.
 Providers must give mpox test results to patients.
 The NYC Health Department cannot provide test results to patients, even when testing is done at the Public Health Lab.

-People with suspicious lesions should be asked about recent travel and if they visited the Democratic Republic of the Congo in the previous three weeks of symptom onset.
-For clade I testing and treatment of a suspected mpox case patient who reports travel to the Democratic Republic of the Congo, New York City providers should call the Provider Access Line (866-692-3641).
+People with suspicious lesions should be asked about recent travel, including if they traveled internationally in the previous three weeks before symptom onset, had close contact with an international traveler in the three weeks before symptom onset, or had close contact to a clade I mpox case.
+For testing and management of a suspected clade I mpox case-patient, New York City providers should call the Provider Access Line (866-692-3641).
+The NYC Health Department can arrange clade-specific testing.

 We encourage providers to be judicious about ordering and interpreting results of mpox testing for patients who have a very low risk for exposure.
 False-positive test results may lead to unnecessary treatment or isolation.
 Consider other diagnoses (including hand, foot, and mouth disease, molluscum contagiosum, acne and folliculitis) in people with a rash who are not sexually active and have no known household or other exposure to someone with mpox.